Hazards covered by anticipation

 Anticipation partners in country

-Namibia Red Cross | German Red Cross | Red Cross Red Crescent Climate Centre | International Federation of the Red Cross | 510 initiative of the Netherlands Red Cross | UN Food and Agriculture Organisation
+Namibia Red Cross Society | German Red Cross | Red Cross Red Crescent Climate Centre | IFRC | 510 initiative of the Netherlands Red Cross | FAO

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 2.5
+Hazard and exposure: 2.5

-Lack of Coping Capacity: 5.0
+Lack of coping capacity: 5.0

-Total: 3.9 (medium risk)
+Total: 3.9 (medium)

-Forecast-based Financing: Closing the gap between disaster preparedness and emergency relief in Southern Africa
+Forecast-based financing: closing the gap between disaster preparedness and emergency relief in southern Africa

-The Namibia Red Cross Society (NRCS), the German Red Cross (GRC) and the British Red Cross (BRC) have been working on establishing FbF in Namibia since 2020, with the support of the Red Cross Red Crescent Climate Centre (RCCC) and the German Federal Foreign Office (GFFO) and the Foreign, Commonwealth & Development Office (FCDO).
-The project is now working on an EAP on drought risk, for which new partnerships and a national technical working group for drought FbF are being built.
+The Namibia Red Cross Society, the German Red Cross and the British Red Cross have been working to establish forecast-based financing in Namibia since 2020, with support from the Climate Centre, the German Federal Foreign Office and the UK's Foreign, Commonwealth and Development Office.
+The project is currently working on an Early Action Protocol on drought risk, for which new partnerships and a national technical working group are being created.

-FAO is also working on drought in Namibia.
+FAO is working on drought in Namibia.